 The little buckles that are used to fasten all of the straps are very clever, and we assume they’re also very strong.
 They have one terrible property, however: if you join the two sides without immediately applying tension to the join, or if you join them and subsequently release tension, the two halves of the buckle will most assuredly fall apart, and you’ll need to start over on that part of the assembly.

 When under strong tension, they work well – they’re quite difficult to undo without relieving some of the pressure.
 And because they’re so strong when under tension, their behavior when the strap goes slack is (mostly) excusable when assembling the canoe.

-But when folded up, the black endcaps that cover the ends of the white “rolled up” canoe plastic are also held with those buckles.
+But when folded up, the black end caps that cover the ends of the white “rolled up” canoe plastic are also held with those buckles.
 We find it very difficult to get the end caps on quickly, since the straps that goes around the caps keep coming undone as one pushes on the flapping sides of the cap.
 It’s hard to describe, but that’s okay, because there’s an easy solution.
-Since overall strengh isn’t as big a requirement when the boat is folded up, we can stop using those buckles.
+Since overall strength isn’t as big a requirement when the canoe is folded up, we can stop using those buckles.